Converting Expressions to tree#

 gfc_add_block_to_block (&se->pre, &(&cont_se)->post);

-Conversion functions which need a gfc_se
+Conversion functions which need a gfc_se structure will have a

 corresponding argument.

-also contains pointers to a gfc_ss
+gfc_se also contains pointers to a gfc_ss and a

-structure.
+gfc_loopinfo structure.
 These are needed by the scalarizer.